castogio/castogio.github.io/content/eirp_explained.md

 The above represents a constraint to the maximum TX power our APs can use.
-Once we pick an antenna for our station, we will need to guarantee that the TX power and the Transmit Beamforming gain (if the latter is used in the transmission) do not go above the specified limit.
+Once we pick an antenna for our station, we will need to guarantee that the TX power and the Transmit Beamforming gain (if the latter is used in the transmission) stay within the specified limit.
 For instance, if our AP has an internal antenna (no cable loss) with a 5 dBi and we know we get a 3 dB beamforming gain in our transmission, then the maximum TX power in Europe must be less or equal to 12 dBm.